galaxyproject/galaxy-hub/src/galaxy-updates/2012-11/index.md

 The Galaxy project has a [new issue tracking system](http://bit.ly/gxytrello), implemented with [Trello](http://trello.com).  *To [report an issue](/src/issues/index.md#create-an-issue)*, fill out the form at **http://galaxyproject.org/trello''' and submit (use markdown for formatting, if desired).
 You can also ''[comment on](/src/issues/index.md#add-a-comment) and [vote for issues](/src/issues/index.md#vote) directly* on the [Trello issue board](http://bit.ly/gxytrello) itself.

-The same guidelines for creating issues used previously apply here as well - report software issues and change requests, but get support and ask questions on the mailing list: [galaxy-dev@bx.psu.edu](http://dev.lists.galaxyproject.org/).
+The same guidelines for creating issues used previously apply here as well - report software issues and change requests, but get support and ask questions on the [mailing list](https://lists.galaxyproject.org/lists/galaxy-dev.lists.galaxyproject.org/).

 All open [galaxy-central bitbucket issues](https://bitbucket.org/galaxy/galaxy-central) were imported and, though they still need to be sorted out, comments/voting on them are more than welcome.
 Our hope is that this issue tracker will be a more effective community interface than the *Bitbucket* issues were, with the voting features and simpler visibility.